External schemas in Amazon Redshift Spectrum - Amazon Redshift

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Creating external schemas for Amazon Redshift Spectrum
+External schemas in Amazon Redshift Spectrum

 All external tables must be created in an external schema, which you create using a CREATE EXTERNAL SCHEMA statement.